 If someone develops severe symptoms from pleural effusion, a thoracic surgeon may need to perform a procedure in which a small tube, known as a shunt, is inserted to drain excess fluid into the abdomen.

-When a pleural effusion becomes severe, part of the lining may need to be removed, a procedure known as pleurectomy and decortication.
+When a pleural effusion becomes severe, part of the lining may need to be removed.
+This procedure is known as pleurectomy and decortication (P/D).

-Affecting the lung lining and chest wall, pleural mesothelioma is often caused by inhaling tiny needle-like asbestos fibers that the body can’t get rid of by coughing, so they build up in your lungs.
+Pleural mesothelioma is often caused by inhaling tiny needle-like asbestos fibers that the body can’t get rid of by coughing.
+The fibers build up in your lungs and affect the lining of the lungs and chest wall.

-Over time, the inhaled asbestos particles cause inflammation to the mesothelium of the lung (also called the pleura), causing the healthy cells to mutate into cancer cells over the next 20-50 years.
+Over time, the inhaled asbestos particles cause inflammation of the mesothelium (also called the pleura), causing the healthy cells to mutate into cancer cells over the next 20-50 years.

 Pleural mesothelioma symptoms include: